znicholson17/P-Linked/README.md

     ```
    This will display the serial output of your ESP32-S3.

-Your ESP32-S3 will start as a Wi-Fi station, create a socket server, and listen for incoming connections.
+The ESP32-S3 will start as a Wi-Fi station, create a socket server, and listen for incoming connections.

 ## Customization